-The State of God-consciousness is Infinite in every respect; and it is characterized by unlimited Understanding, Purity, Love and Happiness.
+The State of God-consciousness is infinite in every respect; and it is characterised by unlimited understanding, purity, love and happiness.
 To be initiated in Sahaj Samadhi is to arrive at the endlessness of the life in Eternity.

 When the soul comes out of the ego-shell and enters into the infinite life of God, its limited individuality is replaced by unlimited individuality.
 The soul knows that it is God-conscious and thus preserves its individuality.
-The important point is that individuality is not entirely extinguished; but it is retained in the spiritualized form.
-However, though the unlimited individuality of the soul is, in a way, retained in the Union with the In finite, it may remain eternally quiescent in the experience of self-contained Divinity.
-None come back to the world-consciousness from this state of Nirvana or Absorption.
-In very few cases, however, the Soul, which has just entered the infinite life of God, establishes its unlimited individuality through the release of dynamic Divinity.
+The important point is that individuality is not entirely extinguished; but it is retained in the spiritualised form.
+However, though the unlimited individuality of the soul is, in a way, retained in the Union with the Infinite, it may remain eternally quiescent in the experience of self-contained divinity.
+None comes back to the world-consciousness from this state of Nirvana or absorption.
+In very few cases, however, the soul, which has just entered the infinite life of God, establishes its unlimited individuality through the release of dynamic divinity.
 This is the Sahaj Samadhi of the Nirvikalpa state.

-EVOLUTION THROUGH THE GROSS, SUBTLE AND MENTAL WORLDS
+EVOLUTION THROUGH GROSS, SUBTLE AND MENTAL WORLDS